HydrosPlays/ultrarumbleguide/pages/character/cementoss.md

 ###Molding

-Beta can be molded by using various inputs as its being built (if no input is given, the wall will default to a vertical wall):
+Beta can be molded by using various inputs as its being built (if no input is given the wall will default to a vertical wall):

 **Basic**: holding the left or right input will create a horizontal wall, while holding forward will create a vertical wall.